 At this point you may be asking yourself why we are considering scaling from desktop to mobile?
 Why are we not following the mobile first mentality that is so commonplace today?
-While our team does encourage and practice mobile first, the reality is that we are receiving wireframes and design mockups for desktop*.
-We have to use our best judgment for how these common web components, like carousels and maps, scale and function.
+While our team does encourage and practice mobile first, the reality is that we receive wireframes and design mockups for desktop.
+For customized components with complicated functionality, we will receive wireframes and design mockups for mobile.
+But in many cases, we as developers, use our best judgment for how these common web components, like carousels and maps, scale and function.

 Before diving into these solutions, there are some things to keep in mind when transitioning from desktop to mobile.
 The most obvious being available input types.
 On desktop, our main input type is a mouse.
 A mouse lets the user have precise control over where we are clicking.
 Closely grouped or small items can be clicked with ease.